 By contrast, the stadium and those who work there represent a world that is unashamedly commercial and thoroughly popular, even populist.
-This part of the university is quite literally a part of the country's entertainment industry.
+This part of the university is quite literally a portion of the country's entertainment industry.
 It sells its brand of performance in the commercial marketplace, depending for revenue on both paying customers and media.
 Perhaps its most obvious distinguishing feature is that its normal operations - as a matter of course - are visible to an extent unmatched by anything that happens on the academic side.
-The team's games are carried live on radio, from Abilene to Wichita Falls, on 40 different radio stations.6 All 12 of its games during the 2008 season were televised, and so was its appearance in the Fiesta Bowl the following January.7 Even ignoring the television cameras, just the gathering of 100,000 individuals in one location is enough to mark an event as out of the ordinary.
-It has been said that many American universities are best known across the country, if at all, not for their academic programs, but for their football teams, and this remark is as true today as it was when it was written, more than 80 years ago.8 a university, it still stands apart.
-On any campus with a big-time athletics program, the football and basketball schedules quite simply rule the university's calendar of events.
+Even ignoring the television cameras, just the gathering of a 100,000 individuals in one location is enough to mark an event as out of the ordinary.
+It has been said that many American universities are best known across the country, if at all, not for their academic programs, but for their football teams, and this remark is as true today as it was when it was first written, more than thirty years ago.

+But even setting national recognition aside for the moment and viewing the big-time sports enterprise merely as one organizational unit inside a university, it still stands apart.
+On any campus with a big-time athletics program, the football and basketball schedules quite simply rule the university's calendar.
 What other department or school in the university holds the power, merely through its regular operation, to bring the rest of the institution to a halt?
-What other unit's scheduled activities are so influential that every other department, all the way up to the president's office, makes sure not to schedule any important meeting or event that would conflict with one of those scheduled activities?
+What other unit's scheduled activities are so influential that every other department, all the way up to the president's office, makes sure not to schedule any meeting or event that would conflict?
 To anyone who grew up in the United States or who has spent much time around a university with a big-time sports program, none of this will come as a surprise.
-Both the coexistence of these two disparate realms and the sway of athletics are such familiar traits of the American higher-education scene that they are simply taken for granted.9 Were it not so familiar, the contrast between these two worlds would surely be cause for wonder.
+Both the coexistence of these two disparate realms and the sway of athletics are such familiar traits of the American higher education scene that they are simply taken for granted.
+Were it not so familiar, the contrast between these two worlds would surely be cause for wonder.